crowdagger/crowbook/guide/proofreading.md

 Proofreading with Crowbook
 ==========================

-Since version 0.9.1, Crowbook includes some proofreading features, that can be enabled if you set one of the
+Crowbook includes some proofreading features, that can be enabled if you set one of the

 * `output.proofread.html`
 * `output.proofread.html_dir`
 * `output.proofread.pdf`

-output files.
+output files (or include `proofread.pdf` in the list of formats to render to `output`).
 This allows you to generate different files for publishing and proofreading (you probably don't want to publish a version that highlights your grammar errors or your repetitions).